davideast/Querybase/README.md

 #### Querybase is in an experiment and not for production apps/sites/anything.

+## [Cloud Firestore](https://firebase.google.com/docs/firestore/) makes this library irrelevant as it has much more complex querying.

 ## What is Querybase?

 - **.where()** - Find records by up to three fields.